Our research is editorially independent but we may earn a commission for purchases made through our links.

 Dance the Samba like a Local

-Spend time in the Unique Desert Lake Oasis of Lençóis Maranhenses National Park
+Spend Time in the Desert Lake Oasis of Lençóis Maranhenses National Park

 Play in Chapada Diamantina National Park